RileCraft/DiscordBot-Template/README.md

 1. Clone the repository by downloading it as a ZIP file or running the command `git clone https://github.com/rilecraft/discordbot-template`.
 2. Navigate to the template's directory and run the command `npm install` (make sure npm is installed).
-3. Once all the required modules are installed, open the `Src/Config.js` file and fill in the necessary information.
+3. Once all the required modules are installed, open the `src/config.js` file and fill in the necessary information.
-4. Run the command `node Bot.js` or `node .` to start the bot.
+4. Run the command `node .` to start the bot.

 ## Contribution